 ClearWater Academy’s greatest assets are our exceptional teaching staff and licensed therapy professionals.
 To meet and exceed high standards, ClearWater Academy requires all members of the staff to complete specialized training above and beyond their formal training and specific to our student population.
-All of our staff are Lindamood-Bell certified and many are also trained in DIR/Floortime and special reading/decoding methods such as Orton-Gillingham/SPIRE and SRA Number Worlds.
-Our exclusive social-emotional development training is on-going.
-In addition to many other resources, we useGrab the Wheel, a curriculum centered on anger management and social thinking, to bring the latest in social/emotional development to ClearWater Academy.
+Many of our staff are Lindamood-Bell trained and many are also trained in DIR/Floortime as well as special reading/decoding methods such as Orton-Gillingham/SPIRE and SRA Number Worlds.
+At CWA, we believe that early childhood is the critical period for all children to learn how to identify their feelings and discover ways to calm down and solve their problems.
+Through various approaches, parents and teachers can use common language to help students understand their own behavior and learn how to be better problem solvers and better friends.
 We are pleased to introduce our highly motivated, committed, and caring staff and licensed therapy professionals to you.

 Mr. Collins holds a M.Ed. in Special Education from Grand Canyon University, and an Ed.S. in Curriculum and Instruction from Lincoln Memorial University, and a B.S.
 Ed in Special Education from the University of West Georgia.
 He is certified in Special Education, both Adaptive and General Curriculum (K-12) in addition to Health and Physical Education, and has been teaching in special education since 2004.
 Having spent ten years in Fayette County schools, he was awarded Teacher of the Year in 2015-2016 by his colleagues at Whitewater High School.
 Tommy, his wife Ashley, and their two children love to spend time ministering to people with special needs and their families through Young Life’s Capernaum, Club 2.0, and their own ministry which serves adults with special needs.
 Tommy’s passion is teaching people with special needs, and he is excited to continue doing this with the ClearWater Academy family.